Attorney David I. Fuchs

 You are not obligated to speak with the other driver’s insurance company.
 If the other driver’s insurer contacts you, refer them to your Fort Lauderdale car accident attorney, or to your own insurance company.
 Anything you might say to the other driver’s insurance company may not be to your benefit later if you decide to bring a suit, or if one is brought against you.

 So before accepting an offer, be sure that it fairly compensates you for your medical bills, possible future medical expenses, and other damages related to your injuries.
 If you don’t feel the settlement is fair, you have the right to turn it down and try and negotiate a better amount.
 Most people aren’t used to negotiating with insurance companies, which is where an experienced personal injury attorney can help.

 When you are recuperating from injuries caused by a car accident, dealing with car insurance companies can feel highly stressful and overwhelming.
 Attorney David Fuchs has experience handling insurance company settlements, and he’s ready to help you.
-To schedule a free consultation of your case, contact the Law Offices of David I. Fuchs today at (954) 568-3636.
+To schedule a free consultation of your case, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today at (954) 568-3636.